subquery/documentation/docs/subquery_network/node_operators/rpc_providers/connect-node.md

 Please consult the relevant guides for how to run an RPC node on each network, for example this is the guide for [Geth on Ethereum](https://geth.ethereum.org/docs/getting-started), and [Base](https://docs.base.org/tutorials/run-a-base-node/).

+It is recommended to enable the metrics port for the RPC node.
+For example, when starting an EVM node, add the parameters `--metrics --metrics.addr 0.0.0.0`.
+For more details, please refer to [Ethereum metrics](https://geth.ethereum.org/docs/monitoring/metrics).
+Polkadot nodes typically have the metrics port enabled by default.
+If not, please refer to this [link](https://wiki.polkadot.network/docs/maintain-sync#using-docker) and add the `--prometheus-external` parameter at startup.

 ## 1. Add Project

 Inside your Node Operator Admin App (usually this is `http://localhost:8000/` depending on your installation), the Projects tab appears at the top of the page.
 This enables Node Operators to add projects of their choice to their Node Operator profile.